CHARIOTS OF THE GODS

 The disappointment of the film is that it is only an illustrated thesis.
 I was kind of hoping we might have gotten some footage of Erich von Daniken scouring these ruins himself.
 Alas, he, and almost any talking head offering an opinion, is almost entirely absent from the film.
 To the films plus side, it does tour the globe and visit some of the real locations and some very out of the way places, and all of the scenery is beautifully photographed.
 Bizarrely enough, Chariots of the Gods did end up being nominated for the Best Documentary at that years Academy Awards.

 The film was later shown in an edited form in the US as In Search of Ancient Astronauts (1973) with narration from Rod Serling and interviews with a number of scientists including Carl Sagan.
 Director Harald Reinl went onto make one other documentary based around Erich von Danikens books with Mysteries of the Gods (1976).
-Von Danikens ideas have however widely influenced science-fiction and various Ancient Astronauts themes appear in films such as Starship Invasions (1977), the original Battlestar Galactica (1978-9), Hangar 18 (1980), Sky Bandits/Sky Pirates (1985), Stargate (1994), AVP: Alien vs. Predator (2004), 10,000 BC (2008), Indiana Jones and the Kingdom of the Crystal Skull (2008), The Fourth Kind (2009), Stonehenge Apocalypse (2010), Killer Mountain (2011), Prometheus (2012) and Prisoners of the Sun (2013).
+Von Danikens ideas have however widely influenced science-fiction and various Ancient Astronauts themes appear in films such as Starship Invasions (1977), the original Battlestar Galactica (1978-9), Hangar 18 (1980), Sky Bandits/Sky Pirates (1985), Stargate (1994), AVP: Alien vs. Predator (2004), 10,000 BC (2008), Indiana Jones and the Kingdom of the Crystal Skull (2008), The Fourth Kind (2009), Stonehenge Apocalypse (2010), Killer Mountain (2011), Prometheus (2012), Prisoners of the Sun (2013) and Phoenix Forgotten (2017).

 Harald Reinl was an Austrian born director who was active in German cinema between the 1950s and 1986 (when he was stabbed to death by his wife).
 He was noted for a number of Edgar Wallace adaptations that frequently ventured into horror material during the 1960s, including Hand of the Gallows (1960), The Forger of London (1961), The Strangler of Blackmoor Castle (1963), Room 13 (1964) and The Sinister Monk (1965), as well as two Dr Mabuse sequels The Return of Dr Mabuse (1961) and The Invisible Dr Mabuse (1962), and other efforts such as The Carpet of Horror (1962), Siegfried (1966) and the Edgar Allan Poe adaptation The Torture Chamber of Dr Sadism (1967).
 Despite listing himself on the credits of Chariots of the Gods as Dr. Harald Reinl, Reinl has no doctorate degree.